Ziang-Lu/Design-Patterns/3-Structural Patterns/4-Proxy Pattern/Proxy Pattern.md

 - **Cache contents and improve performance (as a Virtual Proxy)**

   In `CompanyProxyInternet`, the proxy can cache the responses of the requested sites for some time, so that next time another user under the same proxy requests the same site, `CompanyProxyInternet` will not forward the request again to the site, but simply return the response it previously cached.

+  Since the proxy is usually in the same network as the actual user, by caching the operations can be much faster, which dramatically improve the performance for the actual user (client).

 * **Make the actual user anonymous**